zookz/cordova-plugin-health/README.md

 - in iOS you cannot store the total calories, you need to specify either basal or active.
 If you use total calories, the active ones will be stored.
 - in Android you can only store active calories, as the basal are estimated automatically.
 If you store total calories, these will be treated as active.
 - in iOS distance is assumed to be of type WalkingRunning, if you want to explicitly set it to Cycling you need to add the field ` cycling: true `.
-- in iOS, storing the sleep activities is not supported at the moment.
+- in iOS storing the sleep activities is not supported at the moment.

 ## Differences between HealthKit and Google Fit

-* HealthKit includes medical data (eg blood glucose), Google Fit is currently only related to fitness data
+* HealthKit includes medical data (eg blood glucose), Google Fit is only related to fitness data
 * HealthKit provides a data model that is not extensible, Google Fit allows defining custom data types
-* HealthKit allows to insert data with the unit of measurement of your choice, and automatically translates units when quiered, Google Fit stores data with a fixed unit of measurement
+* HealthKit allows to insert data with the unit of measurement of your choice, and automatically translates units when quiered, Google Fit uses fixed units of measurement
-* HealthKit automatically counts steps and distance when you carry your phone with you, Google Fit also detects the kind of activity (sedentary, running, walking, cycling, in vehicle)
+* HealthKit automatically counts steps and distance when you carry your phone with you and if your phone has the CoreMotion chip, Google Fit also detects the kind of activity (sedentary, running, walking, cycling, in vehicle)
 * HealthKit automatically computes the distance only for running/walking activities, Google Fit includes bicycle also

 ## External Resources